WolframResearch/CSSTools/ForDevelopers.md

 Additional packages are named after the corresponding CSS module.
 They are intended to modify existing functionality within the core packages.

+The tokenizer is described below.
 The other three files are always loaded first in order to define the core functionality.
-Additional packages are loaded after and modify or add to the core functions.
+Additional packages are loaded after the core set.
+These additional packages modify or add to the core functions.

 ## <a name="details-of-the-tokenizer"></a>Details of the tokenizer